 ● Withdrawing from addictive substances

-Additionally, NAD+ helps you overcome anxiety, depression, chronic/acute stress, post-traumatic stress and other conditions, as it provides the brain with what it needs to return to proper functioning.
-In fact, this coenzyme has been shown to be effective in treating brain fog and cognitive impairment.
-Quite simply, NAD+ has the capacity to re-tune our brain receptors to their original set point.
+Additionally, Studies have shown that NAD+ can help you overcome anxiety, depression, chronic/acute stress, post-traumatic stress and other conditions, as it provides the brain with what it needs to return to proper functioning.
+In fact, this coenzyme might be effective in treating brain fog and cognitive impairment.
+Quite simply, NAD+ can be used to help re-tune our brain receptors to their original set point.

-At Toronto Functional Medicine Centre, Dr. Amauri, ND and Arv Buttar, NP have partnered to offer patients with integrative and functional medicine programs.
-Our NAD+ amino acids IV treatments help assist the body in restoring neuroreceptor functions to optimal levels, while helping to diminish cravings for addictive substances and improve memory, mood and energy.
+At Toronto Functional Medicine Centre our Naturopathic Doctor, Nurse Practitioner and Medical Doctor have partnered to offer patients integrative and functional medicine programs.
+Our NAD+ amino acids IV treatments help assist the body in restoring neuroreceptor functions to optimal levels, while helping to diminish substance cravings and improve memory, mood and energy.

 At our clinic, we combine NAD+ amino acid IV neurorecovery treatments with oral support (i.e. medications or natural supplements), which help curb cravings and manage detox side effects.
 Once cravings have decreased, we will focus on the underlying health issues that may have initially contributed to the substance abuse.

-Our NAD+ amino acid IVs are formulated from the revolutionary feats of Dr. William Hitt, the first researcher to treat substance abuse by focusing on underlying chemical causes.
-Backed by evidence-based science, these IV treatments and oral support will contribute to restoring the biochemical balance in the brain and promote neuroreceptor healing.
+Our NAD+ IV drips combined with amino acids are formulated based on Dr. William Hitt research, the first researcher to treat substance abuse by focusing on underlying chemical causes.
+Backed by evidence-based science, these IV treatments and or oral support will contribute to restoring the biochemical balance in the brain and promote neuroreceptor healing.

-The neurorecovery program is evidence based.
-Ever since NAD+ amino acids research began in the 1980s, neurorecovery IV treatments have been commended by health professionals for their ability to support the treatment of substance abuse.
+Our IV therapy NAD program is evidence based.
+Ever since NAD+ amino acids research began in the 1980s, neurological aid via IV NAD drip treatments have been commended by health professionals for their ability to support the treatment of substance compulsion.

 Specific IV formulas are administered according to different conditions to help curb cravings.
 Our neurorecovery program contains 5 steps: